nodejs/node/doc/api/fs.md

 Use up to 512kb per read otherwise to partition reading big files to prevent blocking other threads in case the available threads are all in use.
-If you use `options.bPerRead` make sure the value is equal to the nth power of 2 for best performance.
+If you use `options.chunkSize` make sure the value is equal to the nth power of 2 for best performance.

 For applications that require as-fast-as-possible reading of file contents, it